AriesChen-UPC/acblog/arieschen-blog/content/post/docs/Using MATLAB for AprilTag detecting.md

 Image from University of Michigan

-AprilTag is a visual fiducial system popular in robotics research.
-When we do some work related to ROS or something needed to be labeled, there is AprilTag.
+<u>AprilTag is a visual fiducial system popular in robotics research.</u> When we do some work related to ROS or something needed to be labeled, there is AprilTag.
 Here we use MATLAB to do some research about AprilTag.

 ## Create AprilTag

-Here we use OpenMV to create AprilTags in the TAG36H11 family.
+Here we use OpenMV to create AprilTags in the **TAG36H11** family.
 We create six tag IDs from family 0 to family 5 for a test.

 Here is an example: TAG36H11 0